-These asymptotics ensure that the ADM energy of the Jang surface agrees with that of the initial data.
+This fall-off for the solution guarantees that the ADM energy of the Jang surface and that of the initial data are the same.
 Furthermore, the blow-up \eqref{0.12} implies that the Jang surface $\Sigma$ is a manifold with boundary, when $\frac{1}{2}\leq b<1$.
-This is in contrast to the blow-up solutions of the classical Jang equation, which approximate an infinitely long cylinder over the horizon.
-Moreover simple computations shows that $\partial\Sigma$ is a minimal surface, and that the area of the boundaries of the Jang surface and initial data agree $|\partial\Sigma|=|\partial M|$.
+This is in contrast to the blow-up solutions of the classical Jang equation which approximate an infinitely long cylinder over the horizon.
+Moreover, simple computations shows that $\partial\Sigma$ is a minimal surface, and that the area of the boundaries of the Jang surface and initial data agree $|\partial\Sigma|=|\partial M|$.

 It is not always the case that blow-up is the correct boundary behavior for application to the Penrose inequality.
 Moreover instead of working with $M$, it will become apparent that we should focus on $M_{0}$, where $M_{0}\subset M$ is the region outside of the outermost minimal area enclosure of $\partial M$.
 Assuming that the warping factor $\phi$ vanishes at $\partial M_{0}$ and is positive on the interior of $M_{0}$, the correct boundary condition for the generalized Jang equation is